Weaving tales of hope, ROCO’s 17th season highlights timely and impactful topics through dynamic collaborations and eight new commissions

 THE ALBERT AND MARGARET ALKEK FOUNDATION IN CONCERT SERIES

-On November 13, the series continues with “A Stitch in Time,’ featuring conductor Jeri Lynne Johnson’s ROCO debut, and the world premiere of Mark Adamo’s cello concerto Last Year—a work co-commissioned by the American Composers Orchestra, New Century Chamber Orchestra, and Manitoba Chamber Orchestra—in which each movement represents one of the four seasons.
+On November 13, the series continues with “A Stitch in Time,’ featuring conductor Jeri Lynne Johnson’s ROCO debut, and the Texas premiere of Mark Adamo’s cello concerto Last Year—a work co-commissioned by ROCO with the American Composers Orchestra, New Century Chamber Orchestra, and Manitoba Chamber Orchestra—in which each movement represents one of the four seasons.
 The program also includes Hilary Purrington’s FIFteen commission, Threshold, Jonathan Peters’ Arthropod Suite, and Beethoven’s Symphony No. 8 in F Major—whose 2nd movement parodies the metronome.

 Next in the series, “Canvasing the Earth” explores our world through sight and sound on February 26, with two world premieres led by conductor Sarah Hicks, also making her ROCO debut.
 Earth, composed by Aaron Jay Kernis, reflects upon the fundamental environmental crisis of our time, and was created in collaboration with poet and agricultural researcher Kai Hoffman-Krull.
 Featuring tenor Nicholas Phan, the work tells the story of a farmer’s life through vignettes, exploring the incremental changes of the seasons and how those who depend upon the land must adapt.
-Freedom Place by Leanna Primiani, co-commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation, will be a reflection on the horrors of human trafficking, presented with accompanying images from the New Abolitionists Campaign.
+Neither man nor money validate my worth by Leanna Primiani, co-commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation, will be a reflection on the horrors of human trafficking, presented with accompanying images from the New Abolitionists Campaign.
 The program also features Mussorgsky’s Pictures at an Exhibition in a special presentation, with accompanying images from the collections of Museum of Fine Arts, Houston.

 The 17th season concludes April 23 with “Tying Up Loose Ends,” conducted by Rei Hotoda, in her ROCO debut.
 The program centers around the world premiere of a work for large chamber orchestra by composer-in-residence Derek Bermel based on J. Henry Fair’s photography collection “Industrial Scars”—capturing the beauty and destruction of industrial and human impacts on our planet—and will also include Viet Cuong’s percussion concerto Re(new)al, Darius Milhaud’s jazz-inspired 1923 work Creation of the World, and new pieces by Cynthia Lee Wong and Judah Adashi.